reexjungle/xcal/README.md

 1. Select the root of the Solution Explorer Tree
 2. Right-click and choose *Rebuild Solution* from context menu

-### Running xCal
+### Executing xCal
 After a successful build, it is time to enjoy the highly anticipated moment i.e. seeing xCal run!
-Well, a few more things need to be done before reaching this desired stage.
-This involves installing the necessary backend servers (if not yet on the host computer) and configuring them.
-Depending on the selected application server (there are 4 in the download package), you have the choice of installing a MySQL server (relational database) or a Redis server (a NoSQL datastore). it is recommended for beginners to choose the local application server (*xcal.application.server.web.local*), whose default data backend is MySQL server and perform the following steps (assuming you have opened xCal in Visual Studio).
+Nevertheless, a few more steps need to be performed before the final goal is achieved.
+This involves installing the necessary backend servers (if not yet installed on the host computer) and configuring them.
+Depending on the selected application server (*in fact, four preconfigured application servers are available in the download package*), you have the choice of installing a MySQL (relational database) or a Redis (a NoSQL datastore) backend server.

+It is highly recommended for beginners to start with the local application server (*xcal.application.server.web.local*),which been configured for testing on the local computer.
+The default data backend of this server is MySQL, although the user can change it to Redis through a switch in the project properties.

+Assuming you are a newbie and xCal is opened in Visual Studio, please perform the following steps:
 ##### Visual Studio Configuration
 1. Select the project **xcal.application.server.web.local** under the logical application folder.
 2. Right-click on the project and choose **Set as Startup Project**